Comparisons13 min read

 ✅ Pros ❌ Cons

-Best-in-class ecommerce segmentation Expensive at scale
+Best ecommerce segmentation out there Gets expensive at scale

 Revenue attribution per flow/campaign Limited support on lower tiers

-Benchmarking against industry peers Free tier is fairly restrictive
+Industry benchmarks built-in Free tier is fairly restrictive

 Mailchimp